farz-hkh/Exercise/index.md

 [POSTS](./Logs.md).

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

 > Make sure you always do backup, before step ahead.
 >
 > Any data loss, it's not author's responsible.
 Do this if you really wanna challenge yourself.

-### Small image

 ![Octocat](https://assets-cdn.github.com/images/icons/emoji/octocat.png)